Violin Sonata No. 1 (Fauré): Reception

 At the premiere, the sonata was rapturously received.
 The Revue et gazette musicale de Paris wrote: "This work, remarkable in more than one way, and very well performed by the composer and M. Marie Tayau, was warmly appreciated and applauded.
 The ideas are pleasant, and the composer develops them with ease.
 The scherzo, of a slightly shortened form, but new and of a very interesting rhythm, was given the honors of an encore."

-Camille Saint-Saëns highly praised the work: "This sonata has everything that will seduce the gourmet: novel forms, exquisite modulations, uncommon tone colours, the use of the most unexpected rhythms.
+Camille Saint-Saëns praised the work highly: "This sonata has everything that will seduce the gourmet: novel forms, exquisite modulations, uncommon tone colours, the use of the most unexpected rhythms.
 And hovering above all this is a magic which envelops the work and brings the masses of ordinary listeners to accept the wildest audacities as something perfectly natural."
 He greeted the arrival of a "new champion, perhaps the most sterling of them all".

 Today, the violin sonata is perhaps the most popular chamber music work by Fauré, cherished for its "freshness and verve, its characteristic Fauréan balance of elegant restraint and romantic ardour".